-Professor of Latin Literature and Roman History and Head of Classics Subject Area; Classics
+Professor of Latin Literature and Roman History; Classics

 I first thought Classics was fun at the age of 9, when I saw a repeat of I Claudius on TV; my enthusiasm was soon reinforced by a Penguin translation of Livy in my school library.
 History as literature and history from literature are still what interest me most, and most of what I publish combines elements of both literary criticism and political history.
 I read in Classics at Gonville and Caius, Cambridge, from 1993 to 1996, winning the Chancellor’s Medal for Proficiency in Classical Learning.
 At Magdalen College, Oxford, I took the MPhil in Ancient History in 1998 and a Doctorate in 2002.
 After holding Research Fellowships at Peterhouse, Cambridge (2000-2004) and Manchester (2004-2005), I arrived in Edinburgh as Lecturer in Latin Literature in 2005.
-I was appointed Senior Lecturer in 2011, Reader in 2014, and Professor in 2016.
+I was appointed Senior Lecturer in 2011, Reader in 2014, and Professor in 2016, and served from 2016 to 2019 as Head of the Department of Classics.
 I have also been a Fellow of the National Humanities Center in North Carolina (2010-2011), a Visiting Fellow of All Souls College, Oxford (2014), and a Humboldt Fellow at Ludwig-Maximilians-University in Munich.

 At one of the gates of Nicaea